Abigail/Abigail.github.io/Src/Trapped/hunter.md

 #### Square

-On the Spiral, the %%PIECE%% gets trapped surprisingly fast, after 146 steps.
+On the Spiral, the **Hunter** gets trapped surprisingly fast, after 146 steps.
 Compare this with the [*Falcon*](falcon.html) which will visit \(25\%\) of the squares on the board.

 #### Diamond

-On the Diamond Spiral, the %%PIECE%% uses an eight step loop to move four squares down, giving it an escape velocity of \(\frac{1}{2}\).
+On the Diamond Spiral, the **Hunter** uses an eight step loop to move four squares down, giving it an escape velocity of \(\frac{1}{2}\).
 It moves mirrorred as the [*Falcon*](falcon.html) moves.